ninerforce/open-crossword/README.md

 ## Usage

+1. Open the directory in your terminal.
+2. Run `python -m http.server 8000`
-1. Open `index.html` in any modern web browser.
+3. Open `http://localhost:8000/index.html` in your preferred browser.
-2. Click cells to type letters (input is automatically capitalized).
+4. Click cells to type letters (input is automatically capitalized).
-3. Use special characters to mark cells:
+5. Use special characters to mark cells:
    - `.` for black squares
    - `,` for circled cells
    - `~` for highlighted cells
    - Once an effect is applied, you can safely delete the special character.
    - Enter any character a second time to remove the effect from a cell.
-4. Clue numbers are automatically updated as you build your grid.
+6. Clue numbers are automatically updated as you build your grid.
-5. The clue editor below the grid will populate automatically — just fill in the clues.
+7. The clue editor below the grid will populate automatically — just fill in the clues.
-6. Use the control buttons to:
+8. Use the control buttons to:
    - Resize the grid
    - Save or load puzzles as JSON
    - Export clues and grid to PDF